Published in the Estate Planning and Administration Section of the Oregon State Bar, April, 2018

 Entire books could be written on estate tax planning for non-citizens.
-Here is a short analysis of the relevant issues involved with an estate plan for a non-citizen when married to a US citizen.
-The examples in this analysis involve a husband who is an Oregon resident a US citizen with a taxable estate for federal tax purposes whose wife is a non-citizen.
+Here is a short analysis of some of the most relevant issues involved with an estate plan for a noncitizen when married to a U.S. citizen.
+The examples in this analysis involve a husband who is an Oregon resident and a U.S. citizen with a taxable estate for federal tax purposes, and whose wife is a non-citizen.

 Issues Regarding a Green Card Holder Serving as Trustee of a Revocable Trust

-Practice Tip – If a US citizen spouse adds his non-citizen spouse’s name to a deed and the amount gifted to his spouse exceeds $149,000, the US citizen must file a gift tax return to report the transfer.
+Practice Tip – If a U.S. citizen spouse adds his noncitizen spouse’s name to a deed and the amount gifted to his spouse exceeds $152,000, the U.S. citizen must file a gift tax return to report the transfer.
 The unified credit may be available to cover any taxes resulting from this transfer.

 Oregon Issues Regarding Marital Deductions

-Issues Regarding Assets Located in Outside of the United States
+Issues Regarding Assets Located Outside of the United States

 We can only give legal advice pertaining to assets located in states in which we are licensed to practice.
 Clients should be advised to obtain legal counsel in the jurisdiction in which the non-citizen spouse has assets in and other countries in which that spouse is a citizen.
 Conclusion When one spouse is a non-citizen, there can be a lot of unfavorable tax consequences if the U.S. citizen spouse passes away first.
 However, with careful estate tax planning, there are measures the married couple can take to effectuate beneficial tax planning.